swaptacular/swpt-k8s-config/README.md

 ****************************************************************
 ```

-After completing all the preparations, you can install a simple Git
+After completing all the preparations, you can finally install the Git
 server in your Kubernetes cluster:

 ``` console